 Yes, dog tear stain remover products definitely work.
 And yes, you can use them with your pooch, and many dog owners do.
 One of the most popular brands of dog's tear stain removers is called Angel Eyes, and it's currently the most effective solution.

 For those wanting to avoid Angel Eyes product, as an alternative there are several brands of pet tear stain removers that are made of natural products, unlike Angel Eyes.
 They may be slightly less effective, but will also be healthier and safer for your dog.
-One good example is this plant-based natural stain remover from Buddy & Lola.
+A few examples include Burt's Bees brand and a more popular Nutri-Vet remover.

 There are other ways and products to remove tear stains, and I recommend you browse through more opinions and also consider whether this is something that you really need.

 No, not really.
 Tear staining likely bothers you a lot more than it bothers your pet.
-It’s unsightly and can be very annoying, but it won’t harm your Fido.
-Unless of course there is an underlying health condition causing the excessive tearing.
-Therefore, cleaning your dog’s tear stains isn’t totally essential, but it may be a sign of a bigger issue.
+It's unsightly and can be very annoying, but it won't harm your Fido.
+And if your dog had tear stains most of his life, then there's really nothing to worry about.